Duel (1971 film): Theatrical version

-Home video
+Home media

 The theatrical version of Duel has been issued on various formats in the US by MCA and its successor Universal, with many other countries having similar releases.
 It was released on LaserDisc twice; first on MCA's DiscoVision in 1979, and by MCA/Universal Home Video in 1993.
 It was also released on VHS twice; in 1982 on the MCA Videocassette Inc label, and again in 1990 by MCA/Universal.

 Duel was first released on DVD by Universal on August 17, 2004, as a full frame collector's edition.
 Before that, Duel was originally scheduled for a widescreen collector's edition DVD on May 21, 2002, but was delayed and ultimately unreleased.

 The film was released on Blu-ray on October 14, 2014, as part of the eight-film box set Steven Spielberg Director's Collection.
 It also had a standalone Blu-ray release on May 5, 2015.

 A newly scanned 4K release by Universal, including the original TV version, was released on November 17, 2023.